Five years on, Guccifer’s weird legacy remains with us – but not in the way anyone expected

 The atmosphere started to change, in my perception, when the US presidential race began to heat up ahead of the 2016 elections.
 But the real turning point, the moment in history to which you can point your finger and say, here is when one era ended and another began, was the revelation of hacking of the Democratic National Convention in June 2016.

-I recall a small-town lawyer calling me on my mobile from Philadelphia one day, asking searching questions about whether Guccifer ever confessed to breaking into Hillary’s own email address (something that he admitted on record he didn’t do).
+I recall a small-town lawyer calling me on my mobile from a small town near Philadelphia one day, asking searching questions about whether Guccifer ever confessed to breaking into Hillary’s own email address (something that he admitted on record he didn’t do).
 The more I told the lawyer that is unlikely to have happened because Guccifer would have bragged about it, the more disappointed he got.
 Because he wanted out of his small town and Gucci, the poor rural taxi driver and paint salesman, was his ticket to Washington.
 A new craze was being born, and like all good ambulance chasers, my American lawyer had caught its scent.
 That craze morphed from the right wing, which deployed conspiracy theory against Hillary Clinton, to the left, which spawned Russiagate – the notion that Trump was a paid-up “asset” for Putin’s intelligence service, and that, in effect, Trump’s election was the end of American independence.
 Russiagate has yet to die down even if it suffered a retreat following the Mueller report, which said that although Trump might be chargeable with obstruction of justice, and impeachable for that reason, there was no evidence of active conspiracy between Trump and the Kremlin.
 The known facts suggest they were merely fellow travelers, as Putin, long harboring contempt for Hillary, had turned all his masters of the dark arts against her, while Trump lapped it up.

 Indeed, the same report found solid evidence that the Kremlin had become, in the process of trying to twist the fate of the US election, the dominant hacker collective (in the loose sense of the term) in Europe, if not the world.